mkrogemann/poller/README.md

 It is in large parts inspired by the work of Steeve Freeman &amp; Nat Pryce and their excellent GOOS book ("Growing Object Oriented Software Guided By Tests").

+If you are specifically interested in a poller implementation that can handle JSON, please continue reading and then have a look at [poller-json](https://github.com/mkrogemann/poller-json).

 Installation
 ------------
 The gem can be installed in the usual ways.
 Either let bundler take care of it and add to your Gemfile like this: